Today's Articles

 Gomes graduated with honors and produced his first opera, A Noite Do Castelo (September 1861), a big success.
 Two years later, he directed his second opera, Joana De Flandres, which was considered superior to the first.

 These two pieces convinced the Emperor to offer him a prize to study in Italy.
-Carlos studied in Milan at the local Conservatory until 1866 he graduated as a composer-conductor.
-He soon became famous within the European art world with his most well-known opera, Il Guarany, performed in 1870 at the Milan Scala Theater, a place of great lyrical performances.
+Carlos studied in Milan at the local Conservatory, graduating as a composer-conductor in 1866.
+He soon became famous within the European art world with his most well-known opera, Il Guarany, which was performed in 1870 at the Milan Scala Theater, a renowned venue for great lyrical performances.

 Gomes wrote and performed many other notable musical plays, such as the operas Fosca (1873), considered by some critics as his masterpiece, Salvador Rosa (1874), Maria Tudor (1878), O Éscravo (1889), Condor (1891), and the symphonic poem, Colombo (1892).